jsacoba/pai789_finalproject/script1-wri_data/readme.md

 4. Read the input files with file format ***isoyear_map*** (e. g. `iso20_map.csv`) by calling `pd.read_csv` to each file.
 As in  number (2) use the following variable names: `map_alpha16`, `map_alpha17`, `map_alpha18  `, `map_alpha19` and. `map_alpha20`, respectively.

    The `Country` column of the mapping files are identical to the `Country`  column of the `wri` files.
-The  3-letter `iso` codes serves  two purposes.
-First, this will facilitate joining the data sets to filter out  the countries that were named differently in the reports, and second, dropping out countries that have not been consistently included in the report in the last five years.
+The  3-letter `iso` codes serve  two purposes.
+First, this will facilitate joining the data sets to for the countries that were named differently in the reports, and second, dropping out countries that have not been consistently included in the report in the last five years.

 5. Map the 3-letter `iso` code to each `wri` file to standardize `key` for  joining the WRI data from 2016 to 2020.
 Do it by calling `.merge()` function to each joins and assign each joins to a file name of format `wriyear`.
 For example: